 |September||Sweet-tart, used to make pies and preserves|

-I love to taste large-sized raspberries.
-The feeling when biting them is heavenly.
+I love to taste large-sized raspberries with a heavenly flavor.
 In this respect, Heritage is my favorite one.
 It has a delightful bright red color, mild taste, and a firm texture.
+Though a luxurious variety, Heritage lives well in poor soil.
+You just have to ensure proper drainage.

 The harvesting season of this raspberry type is in fall and summer.
 But the raspberries produced in the fall crop are more delicious than those collected in the summer crop.
 The growing zone for this variety ranges from 4 to 8.